Christ myth theory: Revival (1970s–present)

 Beginning in the 1970s, in the aftermath of the second quest for the historical Jesus, interest in the Christ myth theory was revived by George A. Wells, whose ideas were elaborated by Earl Doherty.
 With the rise of the internet in the 1990s, their ideas gained popular interest, giving way to a multitude of publications and websites aimed at a popular audience, most notably Richard Carrier, often taking a polemical stance toward Christianity.
 Their ideas are supported by Robert Price, an academic theologian, while somewhat different stances on the mythological origins are offered by Thomas L. Thompson and Thomas L. Brodie, both also accomplished scholars in theology.

 Revival of the Christ myth theory

 Paul-Louis Couchoud

 The French philosopher Paul-Louis Couchoud (1879–1959), who published in the 1920s and 1930s, was a predecessor for contemporary mythicists.
 According to Couchoud, Christianity started not with a biography of Jesus but "a collective mystical experience, sustaining a divine history mystically revealed".
-Couchaud's Jesus is not a "myth", but a "religious conception".
+Couchaud's Jesus is therefore a "religious conception", rather than a "myth" in the strictest sense.

 Robert Price mentions Couchoud's comment on the Christ Hymn, one of the relics of the Christ cults to which Paul converted.
 Couchoud noted that in this hymn the name Jesus was given to the Christ after his death, implying that there cannot have been a ministry by a teacher called Jesus.